justin-napolitano/cigarettes/index.md

 ## Rationalizing Bad Behavior

-I tell myslef... oh it is just one cigarette.
+I tell myself... oh it is just one cigarette.
 It is just one drink... and maybe that is kind of true.. but just practicing that type of behavior imprints upon the body that is okay to drink.. to smoke.. to do these ridiculous things.

 ## Do it again?